climate-service-center/git-tutorial/README.md

   ```
   This should install all software of the [git for Windows](https://gitforwindows.org/) tool set.
 * Open "git GUI" and go to the menu "Help/show SSH key"
-* If not key is found, then clic on "Generyte key" to generate a new ssh key.
+* If not key is found, then click on "Generate key" to generate a new ssh key.
+If you get an error concerning missing `.ssh` folders, you might have to create that yourself, e.g., `mkdir .ssh`.
-* Copy the content of the public ssh key just recently created.
+* Copy the content of the public ssh key.
-* Go to Github in your web browser and in the settings menu go to "SSH and GPG keys" section.
-Clic on "New ssh key" and paste your public ssh key.
+* Go to Github in your web browser and in the settings menu go to [SSH and GPG keys section](https://github.com/settings/keys).
+Click on "New ssh key" and paste your public ssh key.
-* Open a "git bash" and test your git connection by invoking the following command:
+* Open a "git bash" terminal and test your git connection by invoking the following command:
   ```bash
   ssh -T git@github.com
   ```